smishraaa/p3_assessment/README.md

 - **P3_doc.html:** This is the final HTML output produced by running the analysis.

-- **p3assessment.rproj file:** Automatically generate when a new project is created using R studio and helps ensure continuty/collaboration
+- **p3_assessment.rproj:** Automatically generate when a new project is created using R studio and helps ensure continuty/collaboration

 ## Instuctions to reproduce analysis